 Open a New Query

-- Click the Add New Query icon.
+- Click the Add New Query icon on the left.
+The corresponding window displays.

 - Enter a name for the query in the Name field.